Lesson plans and more to help your students recognize, respond to, and avoid online bullying.

 2. Prevent future incidents.

 Stop cyberbullying before it happens by tackling the subject head-on.
 Focus on helping students create positive online communities; learn to identify, respond to, and limit the negative impact of cyberbullying; and recognize their own role in escalating or de-escalating online cruelty.
-Try these lessons from Common Sense Education to get started:
+Try teaching lessons on cyberbullying, digital drama, and hate speech from Common Sense Education's K–12 Digital Citizenship Curriculum.

 3. Empower students to be "upstanders."